 Your baby's head should be in the bend of your elbow, and her mouth should be directly in front of your nipple.
 Use a pillow to support your arm.

 If correctly positioned, your baby's body should form a straight line from her ear to her shoulder to her hip.
 Tuck her lower arm around your waist, out of the way.

-Like a football player cradles a football, you will cradle your baby under your arm.
+Like a football player cradles a football, you will cradle your baby over your arm.
 This lets you see if he is latching on properly.
 This position often is preferred by moms who:

 Place pillows at your side to support your elbow and your baby's bottom.
 Tuck him into the side of your waist.
 Place his head in the palm of your hand.
 Support the base of his head between your thumb and forefinger.
 If he seems uncomfortable, place a soft blanket between your hand and his head for padding.

 Breastfeeding position: The cross-cradle hold